 Mel’s submission caught the attention of the city’s Public Art Reference Group with her unique style and way of involving the community in the project.
 To see the mural in person it is located on the side of the Cat Café Perth at 147 Rokeby Road.

 During the completion of the artwork, Mel McVee invited the community to come along to a number of paint by numbers community involvement sessions, where more than fifty community members assisted with painting the bright and colourful mural.

 About the artist

 Want to find out more about the artist behind the Subiaco was built on a Sunday mural?
-Here’s five things you may not have known about Mel McVee.
+Here are four things you may not have known about Mel McVee.

-- Mel has created over twenty-five murals in Perth over the past four years.
+- Mel has created over fifty murals in Perth over the past five years.

 - Mel graduated with a Fine Arts degree from Curtin University, majoring in sculpture which feeds her other passion of creating small welded kinetic machines.

 - Mel is a cartographer and her mural style strongly reflects the lines and colour she uses in her maps.

 - Mel operated a community art group called The Laneway Collective, whose first project involved painting a 150 metre residential laneway in Mount Lawley with more than thirty other street artists.